RiyaGadhave/C-RUSH-Marksheet-System-Interface/README.md

      •grade
      •Result ( Pass or Fail)
-     • give accurate format of Marksheet (layout)
+     • give accurate format of Marksheet (layout) •Enter a valid information.

-# How it work :
-•Enter a valid information.
      •then this give a accurate formate             of marksheet with proper percentage,grade and total marks.

 # TECH USED